liamtill/rpi-security/README.md

 ### Python

-I wrote the whole application in python.
+The application is written in python 3.
 Large parts of the functionality are provided by the following pip modules:
   - [picamera](https://github.com/waveform80/picamera)
   - [Scapy](http://www.secdev.org/projects/scapy/)
   - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)